What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 2. Abrasive Cleaning Tools

-Scratching the anti-reflective (AR) coating on your panels doesn’t just reduce efficiency — it can create a warranty-void basis if the damage is linked to the cleaning method.
+Scratching the anti-reflective (AR) coating on your panels doesn’t just reduce efficiency.
+It can void your solar panel warranty if the damage is linked to the cleaning method.
 Prohibited tools include:

 - Metal brushes or scrapers